CI/CD for PHP Projects: Getting Started

 ssh-copy-id -i deploy_key.pub your_user@server_host

 Add the private key as a repository secret named SERVER_SSH_KEY in GitHub.
 Add the public key to the server's authorized_keys file.
-Restrict the key's access on the server using command options if multiple projects share the same server, ensuring each deployment key can only access its specific directory.
+Consider restricting the key's access on the server using command options if multiple projects share the same server, ensuring each deployment key can only access its specific directory.

 Running Database Migrations Safely

 Database migrations are among the most consequential parts of deployment.
 They modify the database schema, and mistakes can cause data loss or application downtime.
 Build in checks and backup steps before running migrations automatically.
-For Laravel applications, the --pretend flag shows the SQL that would execute without running it.
+For Laravel applications, the --pretend flag shows the SQL that would execute without running it, letting you review changes beforehand.

 script: |